MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaGraphGroup.md

 ## SYNOPSIS
 Calling this method disables the current user to receive email notifications for this group about new posts, events, and files in that group.
 Supported for Microsoft 365 groups only.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgGraphGroup](/powershell/module/Microsoft.Graph.Groups/Invoke-MgGraphGroup?view=graph-powershell-1.0)

 ## SYNTAX